 Despite such layered structure, the Python API is all a practitioner needs to use PyTorch proficiently.
 Still, awareness on the anatomy of the whole system helps us understand API design and error messages to a greater extent.

 In this article we introduced where the world stands with deep learning and what tool one can use to be part of the revolution.
 We took a peek on what PyTorch has to offer and why it’s worth investing time and energy into it.
 Prior to that, we looked at its origins, with the intent of explaining the underlying motivations and design decisions behind Torch first and PyTorch now.
 Last, we described what PyTorch looks like from a bird’s-eye view.

 As with any good story, wouldn’t it be great to take a peek at the amazing things PyTorch enables us to do once we’ve completed our journey?
-Stay tuned for part two where you will be able to see how we can use a pre-trained model for image classification in PyTorch.
+Check out part two where you will be able to see how we can use a pre-trained model for image classification in PyTorch.

-For more information about the book, read the first chapter for free here.
+For more information about the book, check it out on liveBook here.